dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 <br>

 ## Blank nodes
-Sometimes we are aware of that something exists, that we know some things about it, but we don't know its identity.
+Sometimes we are aware of that something exists, that we know some things about it, but its identity is unknown.
 We want to express what we know about this resource without bothering to use a global identifier.
 Such a resource without a global identifier can be represented by a blank node.
 Blank nodes are comparable to the unknown variables x or y in an equation - they represent something without saying what their value is.
 Blank nodes can be the **subject** and/or the **object** of a triple.
 Within the framework of our example of archaeological objects showing depictions of Homeric poetry which are held by different institutions, the exact provenience of some objects may be unknown since they stem from illicit excavations and were bought on the antiquities market many years ago.
 Nevertheless, we know that each object possesses a provenience.

-A blank node is indicated by putting all triples of which it is a subject between square brackets ([]).
+A blank node is indicated by square brackets ([]).
+All triples of which it is a subject are placed within these brackets.
 The information that if an object was bought on the antiquities market no detail information about its find context is available can be put inside a blank node:
 ````
  [ rdf:type myonto:Market ;
    myonto:noInfo myonto:FindContext ]
 ````

-Such a blank node can then be referred to in other triples by including the entire bracketed sequece in place of the blank node.
+Such a blank node can then be referred to in other triples by including the entire bracketed sequence in place of the blank node.
 The following example expresses that all my objects which belong to the class UnprovenancedObj in my ontology *myonto* were bought on the antiquities market and for them I have no detail information about their find contexts available:
 ````
 myonto:UnprovenancedObj myonto:isPartOf
     [ rdf:type myonto:Market ;